dataminer-site/dataminer-site.github.io/_posts/2021-11-12-moving-holistic.md

 ---

-In a [previous post](/2021/10/13/windowing.html), we described the DuckDB windowing architecture and mentioned the support for some advanced moving aggregates.
+In a [previous post](/2021/10/13/windowing.html), we described the DataMiner windowing architecture and mentioned the support for some advanced moving aggregates.
 In this post, we will compare the performance various possible moving implementations of these functions and explain how DuckDB's performant implementations work.